Mudpuppy12/ansible-aresmush/README.md

 # TODO:
 * Like to dockerize the install of ares at some point.
-* Configure all with ansible, but did not want to mess with the ruby/rake portion
+* Configure all with ansible, but did not want to mess with the ruby/rake things.
 * Add Vagrant file for auto provisioning for ares development/test